PhilboBaggins/Half-Life-Another-day/README.md

     * Computer
         * Email
         * Fill out report on the experiment
-            * Possible heck-boxes for outcome of experiment
+            * Possible check boxes for outcome of experiment
                 * No observable result
                 * Science!
                 * Resonance cascade